Donation Spots and Organizations in the Nashville Area

 Fannie Battle Day Home for Children

 Since 1891 Fannie Battle Day Home has been offering affordable childcare and education to working Nashville families with children from six weeks to twelve years of age.
-One important goal is to help strengthen families through their Family Empowerment Program which provides services like coaching, financial counseling, and employment navigation.
-Fannie Battle Day Home does accept some gently used children’s toys but request that you call their office at 615-228-6745 to discuss items you wish to give.
+One important goal of this organization is to help strengthen families through their Family Empowerment Program, which provides services like coaching, financial counseling, and employment navigation.
+Fannie Battle Day Home does accept some gently used children’s toys, but request that you call their office at 615-228-6745 to discuss items you wish to give.
 Learn more about accepted donation items and in-kind donations.

 Outreach Thrift Store